- chapter 10 Tools, Equipment, and Machines

-- When then the tool is unusable for some reason, such as being broken like the hammer with the loose head.
+- When the tool is unusable for some reason, such as being broken like the hammer with the loose head.
 Heidegger says it becomes conspicuous.

 - When the right tool is absent, like the missing breakfast spoon.
 In this case Heidegger says it is obtrusive.

-- When something stands in the way, such as zipper when you are after the phone.
+- When something stands in the way, such as the zipper when you are after the phone.
 Heidegger calls this obstinacy.

-The idea of being ready-to-hand is often confused with what is often called ‘walk-up-and-use systems such as tourist information or bank cash machines.
-These devices are designed for public use, and should be, to an extent, accessible independent of prior knowledge (or at least only generic knowledge and skills).
+The idea of being ready-to-hand is sometimes confused with what are often called ‘walk up and use’ systems, such as tourist information points or bank cash machines.
+These devices are designed for public use, and should, to an extent, be accessible without depending on prior knowledge (or at least only on generic knowledge and skills).

 But no, that is not the way to hold a hammer!
-If you try to use it like this you end up using the strength of your arm to knock in the nail and not the weight of the hammer.
+If you try to use it like this you end up using the strength of your arm to knock in the nail, and not the weight of the hammer.